eytanSilberberg/matis-leadership-quiz/README.md

 <br/>
 <br/>

-at the end of the experience you'll receive an email containing a more elaborated explanation of what is conscious leadership, and an analysis which will guide you and will help you improve in the matter.
+at the end of the experience the user will receive an email containing a more elaborated explanation of what is conscious leadership, and an analysis which will guide and help them improve in the matter.

 <br/>
 <br/>

-this project is built with React and Nodejs, stored in heroku paid dynos,uses goDaddy as its domain provider and uses the following libraries, styles and apis: <br/>
+This project is built with React and Nodejs, stored in heroku paid dynos, uses goDaddy as its domain provider and uses the following libraries and apis: <br/>

 - *MongoDb:* A database which collects in this project  all users who filled the form(connected through the backend)
 - *scss:* The main style language in this project